New

 • Download and install 7-Zip (for Windows Hosts) or Keka (for macOS hosts).
 These tools are also included in your downloaded course materials.

-Your course media is delivered via download.
-The media files for class can be large.
-Many are in the 40-50GB range, with some over 100GB.
+Your course media will now be delivered via download.
+The media files for class can be large, some in the 40 - 50 GB range.
 You need to allow plenty of time for the download to complete.
 Internet connections and speed vary greatly and are dependent on many different factors.
 Therefore, it is not possible to give an estimate of the length of time it will take to download your materials.
-Please start your course media downloads as soon as you get the link.
+Please start your course media downloads as you get the link.
 You will need your course media immediately on the first day of class.
-Do not wait until the night before class to start downloading these files.
+Waiting until the night before the class starts to begin your download has a high probability of failure.

 If you have additional questions about the laptop specifications, please contact support.